As cloud services usage – and risk – increases, businesses still lack visibility into data breaches

 - Register for a webinar with Netskope and the Ponemon Institute on Nov.
 15

 Ponemon Institute conducts independent research and education that advances information security, data protection, privacy and responsible information management practices within businesses and governments throughout the world.
 Our mission is to conduct high quality, empirical studies on critical issues that affect the protection of information assets and IT infrastructure.
 As a member of the Council of American Survey Research Organizations (CASRO), we uphold strict data confidentiality, privacy and ethical research standards. www.ponemon.org.

 À propos de Netskope

-Netskope is the leader in cloud security.
+Netskope is the leader in sécurité du Cloud.
 Using patented technology, Netskope’s cloud-scale security platform provides context-aware governance of all cloud usage in the enterprise in real-time, whether accessed from the corporate network, remote, or from a mobile device.
 This means that security professionals can understand risky activities, protect sensitive data, stop online threats, and respond to incidents in a way that fits how people work today.
 With granular security policies, the most advanced cloud DLP, and unmatched breadth of workflows, Netskope is trusted by the largest companies in the world.
 Netskope — cloud with confidence.
 To learn more, visit our website.